Paula Abdul, Bulimia, Yoga and Nutrition

 The good news is that nutritional counselling along with Yoga can provide an effective solution in treating bulimia.
 What is needed in case of Bulimia is education about basic nutrition and sensible eating to promote a healthy relationship with food and daily yoga practice to reduce the emotional need for food, as hunger is also an emotional need and cannot be satisfied by food alone.

-The nutritional counselling and yoga can help the patient to release the emotional stress and break the binge-and-purge cycle and to stabilize chaotic eating behaviour.
+The nutritional counseling and yoga can help the patient to release the emotional stress and break the binge-and-purge cycle and to stabilize chaotic eating behaviour.

 Issued in public interest by Subodh Gupta a holistic health consultant and also the author of the book “7 food habits for weight loss forever”.
-Subodh Gupta is a celebrity yoga trainer based in London and conducts Yoga, Nutrition, Stress Management and Weight loss sessions.
+Subodh Gupta is a celebrity yoga trainer and conducts private Yoga classes in London, Nutrition, Stress Management and Weight loss sessions.